rschristopher/ischristtrue.com/src/truth.md

  if you have the temprament for it, postmodernists like [Foucault](https://en.wikipedia.org/wiki/Michel_Foucault).
-And then, after a lot of study, all you'll know is that the mere concept of objective truth doesn't
+And then after a lot of study, all you'll know is that the mere concept of objective truth doesn't